-‘Six hours in the car and zero runs on the mountain’: Delays, overcrowding keep Seattle skiers off local slopes
+In response to overcrowding over the weekend, Crystal Mountain changes its ticket policy

 Some speculated that the overcrowding at Crystal might be connected to the ski area’s 2018 sale to the Alterra Mountain Co., which added Crystal to a network of ski areas that are accessed through the Ikon Pass.
 The Ikon Pass has previously been blamed for overcrowding problems at other ski areas.

-“I’ve been going to Crystal Mountain for the last four years and have never seen crowds anywhere close to what I’ve seen so far this season,” said Melanie Kneisel, who said she tried to go to the ski area three times over the past two weekends, but only made it onto the slopes once.
+“I’ve been going to Crystal Mountain for the last four years and have never seen crowds anywhere close to what I’ve seen so far this season,” said Melanie Kneisel, who said she tried to go to the ski area from Seattle three times over the past two weekends, but only made it onto the slopes once.
 She noted that this is the first year Crystal has participated in the Ikon Pass program, and that it has caused similar headaches elsewhere.
 “I find it hard to believe the similar and sudden crowding problems at Ikon Pass resorts is simply a coincidence,” she said.

 Crystal’s DeBerry addressed this perception in his letter to customers, but blamed the crowding on pristine ski conditions.
 “There is much talk about the Ikon Pass,” he said.
 “Yes, we’ve seen robust pass sales, but most of our Ikon Pass holders are primarily still Western WA skiers and riders … once on the mountain, our skiers and riders have been able to enjoy the classic Crystal experience … but I know that doesn’t help those who couldn’t join in on the fun.”

-Unfortunately, things weren’t any better at Stevens Pass, which the Washington State Department of Transportation closed Sunday afternoon due to downed power lines and trees.
-That morning, Darren Brown set out from Seattle to join his family at the ski area before spending the night in Leavenworth.
-Despite leaving at 6:30 a.m., there was nowhere to park when he arrived at Stevens.
-He finally gave up and headed to where his family was staying in Leavenworth.
+Unfortunately, things weren’t any better at Stevens Pass, which the Washington State Department of Transportation closed Sunday afternoon due to downed power lines and trees, but not before crowds closed in on the ski area.

-“The problem, though, was that since I was the ride at the end of the day for my wife and her brother, I got to drive all the way back up a few hours later to pick them up, then drive all the way back down to Leavenworth,” Brown said.
-All told, he estimates that he “spent about seven hours driving up and down the mountain that day.”
+“We do constantly encourage our guests to carpool, and to check the conditions before they come out, making sure they are at the resort early, particularly after a big snowfall,” said Vail Resorts spokeswoman Jennifer Smith, who suggested that visitors follow @StevensUpdates on Twitter for news on parking availability.
+“We have nine lots, with 3,200 spaces total — including our satellite lots at Yodelin and the Stevens Pass Nordic Centre — but when we have had 85 inches of snow in a week, demand is extraordinarily high for those first tracks, and the morning crowd does hit the resort before 9 am.”

-Andrew Graff had a similarly frustrating experience that day when he approached the pass from Seattle, arriving at the mountain’s first lot around 10 a.m., where two workers waved him along to the next lots.
+Andrew Graff had a frustrating experience that day when he approached the pass from Seattle, arriving at the mountain’s first lot around 10 a.m., where two workers waved him along to the next lots.
 Graff followed signage saying the main lots were closed but that the Alpine lot was open.

 “By the time we made our way down to the Alpine lot, there were workers in front of the lot, turning cars away because the lots were full as well,” he said.
 “They told us to head in to Leavenworth and come back around 3 p.m.”